Scezaquer/dubious-programming-language/README.md

 - Test/implement assignment to array
 - Test using expressions as array elements, array indices, array dimensions
 - Assigning an array of the wrong dim should crash

+TODO: element-wise operations on arrays?
+TODO: array literals are glitched as fuck if you do weird dimension things.
+So don't.
+Ideally stick to either rectangular or 1/2d arrays.
+If you do something else, you're on your own, and expect fucked up indexing behavior.